Three reasons to consider allocating to Chinese A-shares

 3. Onshore equities provide exposure to China’s increasingly consumer-led economy

 China’s equity market is shifting towards sectors that are benefiting from its transition to a more consumption and innovation driven economy, and away from sectors that are more reliant on investment and exports.
 The beneficiaries of China’s economic transformation include consumer goods, technology, health care and high end manufacturing.
 We expect these shifts to continue, potentially offering China A-share investors more exposure to these high growth sectors compared to emerging markets overall.

-The MSCI China A Index also gives considerably greater exposure to small and mid-cap stocks that typically service the domestic economy, with close to 25% in companies under $10 billion market cap, compared with close to 16% in both MSCI China and MSCI EM.
+The MSCI China A Index also gives considerably greater exposure to small and mid-cap stocks that typically service the domestic economy, with over 20% of companies under $5 billion market cap compared with less than 10% for MSCI China and MSCI EM.
 That has meant they are more sheltered from US-China tensions, and less subject to Chinese regulatory interventions which have targeted mega-cap companies that are generally listed offshore.

 There are significant investment opportunities in the onshore market in China and increasingly more ways to access them.
-The China A Research Enhanced Index Equity (ESG) ETF provides exposure to onshore Chinese equities by exploiting stock specific insights with index like characteristics and robust risk management.
-As we will explore in our next paper, ‘Benefits of China A-Shares for active ETF investors’, A-shares are deep, liquid, and inefficient; a fertile environment for well-resourced managers equipped to manage environmental, social and governance (ESG) risks.
+The JPM China A Research Enhanced Index Equity (ESG) ETF (JREC)* provides exposure to onshore Chinese equities by exploiting stock specific insights with index like characteristics and robust risk management.
+As we will explore in our next paper, ‘Benefits of China A-Shares for active ETF investors’, A-shares are deep, liquid, and inefficient market and therefore a fertile environment for well-resourced managers equipped to manage environmental, social and governance (ESG) risks among other things.